Highbury is the Moor Green home that Joseph Chamberlain had built.

 moved to

-in his uncle Mr Nettlefold’s factory.
-At the Great Exhibition
+Birmingham to work in his uncle Mr Nettlefold’s factory.
+At

-of 1851, John Nettlefold had seen an American process for
+the Great Exhibition of 1851, John Nettlefold had seen an

-had blunt ends, but the new machinery could produce
+Traditional wood screws had blunt ends, but the new

-investment needed to bring the process into use in the
+help fund the investment needed to bring the process into

 For around twenty years Chamberlain helped make